ryancheunggit/kddcup2018-of-fresh-air/README.md

-Hooray~! my fellow KDD competitors.
+Hooray~! fellow KDD competitors.
 I entered this competition on day 1 and very quickly established a reasonable baseline.
 Due to some personal side of things, I practically stopped improving my solutions since the beginning of May.
 Even though my methods did not work really well compared to many top players in phase 2, but I think my solution may worth sharing due to it is relative simplicity.
 I did not touch the `meo` data at all, and one of my models is just calculating medians.

 ### Alternative data source
 For new hourly air quality data, as shared in the forum, I am using [this](https://biendata.com/forum/view_post_category/102) for London and [this](https://biendata.com/forum/view_post_category/94) for Beijing instead of the API from the organizer.